godotengine/godot-docs/tutorials/ui/gui_containers.rst

   amount of space they take from each other is determined by the *Ratio* (see below).
 * **Shrink Center** When expanding (and if not filling), try to remain at the center of the expanded area (by default it remains at the left or top).
-* **Ratio** Simple ratio of how much expanded controls take up the available space in relation to each other.
+* **Ratio** a ratio of how much expanded controls take up the available space in relation to each other.
 A control with "2", will take up twice as much available space as one with "1".

 Experimenting with these flags and different containers is recommended to get a better grasp on how they work.